boazbk/tcs/lec_06a_universality.md

 ### Representing NAND-TM programs as strings

-Before we can prove  [univnandppnoneff](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND-TM programs.
+Before we can prove  [universaltmthm](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND-TM programs.
 As mentioned above,  simply representing the program as a string using ASCII or UTF-8 encoding  will work just fine, but we will use a somewhat more convenient and concrete representation, which is the natural generalization of the "list of triples" representation for NAND-CIRC programs.
 We will assume that all variables are of the form `foo_##` where `foo` is an identifier and  `##` is some number or the index `i`.
 If a variable `foo` does not have an index then we add the index zero to it.
 We represent an instruction of the form